parse-community/docs/_includes/rest/objects.md

 ## Batch Operations

-To reduce the amount of time spent on network round trips, you can create, update, or delete up to 50 objects in one call, using the batch endpoint.
+To reduce the amount of time spent on network round trips, you can create, update, or delete using the batch endpoint.
+The batch size can be customized, the default batch size is 20.

 Each command in a batch has `method`, `path`, and `body` parameters that specify the HTTP command that would normally be used for that command.
 The commands are run in the order they are given.
 For example, to create a couple of `GameScore` objects: